xG Explained: What Expected Goals Really Measures in Football

 One of the most valuable applications of xG for a strategist is identifying variance.
 When a team or player significantly overperforms their expected scoring value (scoring more goals than the model predicts), it usually indicates one of two things:

 Conversely, underperformance can signal bad luck or a lack of confidence, rather than a systemic tactical failure.
-If a team is generating high xG but not scoring, a manager may choose to persist with the tactic, trusting that the goals will eventually arrive as probability evens out.
+If a team is generating high expected goals but not scoring, a manager may choose to persist with the tactic, trusting that the goals will eventually arrive as probability evens out.

 Tactical Table: High xG vs. Low xG Scenarios